 The overhead is the total number of data packets transmitted by all nodes in the entire network divided by the total number of data packets successfully received by the destination nodes.

-In Figure \ref{fig:LSGO-overhead}, the overhead increases for all number of nodes when shadowing is considered in the simulation.
+In Figure \ref{fig:LSGO-overhead}, the overhead increases for all nodes when shadowing is considered in the simulation.

 The algorithm works to cancel rebroadcast between relay candidate nodes according to their priority in opportunistic routing protocols.